 Cash – Cash is, of course, the least costly way to purchase when available to you.
-This is obviously not an option for many of us but whenever you save an interest rate it decreases your payback time and increases your instant savings.
+This is obviously not an option for many of us, but if possible, you save an interest rate, and it decreases your payback time and increases your instant savings.

 Very few investments have as good of an ROI as home solar, so some customers have benefited from moving a lesser producing investment to solar.

-Solar Specific financing – We have different lenders that we work with to provide competitive rates for your solar project.
-When researching a solar specific loan options, the benefit can be terms that will be extended as far as half the life of the solar system or more – ensuring that your monthly expenses do not increase at all (even up front).
+Solar-Specific financing – We have different lenders that we work with to provide competitive rates for your solar project.
+When researching solar-specific loan options, the benefit can be terms that will be extended as far as half the life of the solar system or more – ensuring that your monthly expenses do not increase at all, even up front.

 - Greenpenny – Learn more.

-- Residential and commercial solar project financing up to 100% of your new solar electric system with no money down with a fixed interest rate.
+- Residential and commercial solar project financing, up to 100% of your new solar electric systems, with no money down with a fixed interest rate.
 No hassle automatic payments, no annual membership fees, no prepayment penalty.
 Greenpenny is a virtual and carbon-neutral bank dedicated to financing a sustainable tomorrow, powered by employee-owned Decorah Bank & Trust in NE Iowa.
-Apply online or talk with a greenpenny banker at 888-GPENNY0 (888-473-6690).
+Apply online or talk with a greenpenny banker at 888-GPENNY0 (888-473-6690 ).
 Member FDIC”